-\paragraph*{(iii) Sinking} The sinking phase is characterised by the transition from azimuthal orbital motion to a radial plunge (panels (d)-(e)).
-In Figure \ref{fig:sep}, we mark the start of this phase as when the inward radial velocity exceeds the azimuthal velocity, $-v_r > v_\phi$.
-We reiterate the result from Section \ref{subsec:regimes} that radial descent may only occur in engulfment events driven by hydrodynamical drag, but not gravitational drag, since in the latter regime, the inspiral time-scale is a factor of $\Mstar/\Mp \gg 1$ longer than the orbital period at contact (following equation (\ref{eq:tBHL})).
-We discuss the transition to sinking in more detail in Section \ref{subsec:vel}.
+\paragraph*{(iii) Sinking} The sinking phase is characterised by the transition from azimuthal orbital motion to a radial plunge (panels d)-e)).
+In Figure \ref{fig:sep}, we mark the start of this phase as the point in time when the inward radial velocity exceeds the azimuthal velocity, $-v_r > v_\phi$.
+We reiterate the result from Section \ref{subsec:regimes} that radial descent may only occur in engulfment events driven by hydrodynamical drag, but not gravitational drag, since in the latter regime, the inspiral timescale is a factor $\Mstar/\Mp \gg 1$ longer than the orbital period at contact (following equation (\ref{eq:tBHL})).
+We discuss the transition to sinking in greater detail in Section \ref{subsec:vel}.

 \paragraph*{(iv) Disruption} The remaining \ac{HJ} is eventually disrupted near the inner boundary of the convective envelope due to the large stellar densities encountered there, which are conducive to both tidal and ram-pressure disruption.
-We stop the simulation after the disrupted material approaches rest, at $t=76.6\hr$ (panel (f)), although there is still significant rotational motion near the stellar surface from ablated material and angular momentum deposited during the grazing phase (see Section \ref{subsec:spinup}).
+We stop the simulation after the disrupted material approaches rest, at $t=76.6\hr$ (panel f)), although there is still significant rotational motion near the stellar surface from ablated material and angular momentum deposited during the grazing phase (see Section \ref{subsec:spinup}).
 Figure \ref{fig:sep} shows that the deepest material settles at 0.1\Rsun, penetrating into the radiative region but not beneath the simulation's inner boundary (i.e. above the H-burning shell).
 We further discuss the disruption mechanism and the maximum depth reached by the disrupted material in Section \ref{subsec:disruption}.